tomi/vscode-jsconfig.json/README.md

 ## Version history

+### 0.1.1

+Proper error message is shown when trying to create jsconfig file if folder is not open.

 ### 0.1.0

 As of VS Code version 0.10.5, ES6 is the new default for JavaScript files.
 Therefore the code action the extension previously provided has been removed as obsolete.